Parkkeo1/CS-Py/README.txt

     b.
 Due to how CS:GO handles offline bot games, the pistol rounds statistics will be incorrect if data is collected for an offline bot match.

     c.
 The statistics calculated and data collected by CS-Py has been verified to be correct for MM games and other competitive mode matches.
 Due to how ESEA Pugs restart the match multiple times before going live, results may vary.

+    d.
+This program can record and calculate your performance statistics for matches while the program is running and GS is enabled.
+Thus, it does not work for games that you have played in the past without having this program running and enabled.

 5. Report bugs here: https://github.com/Parkkeo1/CS-Py/issues